ocean-tracking-network/jb-acoustic-telemetry/_episodes/07-plotting-data.md

 ~~~
 {:.language-r}

-Add the tagging locations into this.
+Add the tagging locations to the plot.
 In order to generate a movement path from
-the tagging location we'll have to bind the tagging locations and detections data sets together
+the tagging location we'll have to bind the tagging locations and detections data sets together on individual ID.
+OTN detection extracts have the tag release information directly in the detection extract.

 First, set up dataframes with same variables to combine:
 ~~~